orcfax/docs/client/docs/user-manual/consume.md

 ** Please note: **
 * functionality is currently limited to our closed Testnet.

-* [Contact us](mailto:info@orcfax.link) to get Testnet access for your Cardano dApp.
-* Cardano Mainnet data feeds will be permissionless and triggered from your anonymous request to our OpenAPI at data.orcfax.link
+* Cardano Mainnet data feeds will be permissionless and triggered from your anonymous request to our OpenAPI at data.orcfax.io
 * all Orcfax feeds are [COOP](coop) compliant

 ## Available feeds

-* ADA / USD
-* U.S. Consumer Price Index
+* Coming soon!